 Across southern Idaho, the I-84 freeway has effectively replaced the older highways, especially in the area southeast of Boise.
-The huge Mountain Home Air Force Base, 50 miles or so southeast of Boise, is the only thing for miles, which is no doubt by design: The base is home to the latest high-tech weapons systems and aircraft, whose pilots train at the adjacent, 110,000-acre desert bombing range.
+The huge Mountain Home Air Force Base, 50 mi (81 km) or so southeast of Boise, is the only thing for miles, which is no doubt by design: The base is home to the latest high-tech weapons systems and aircraft, whose pilots train at the adjacent, 110,000-acre (44,500 hectares) desert bombing range.

 Bruneau Dunes State Park

-Eighteen miles south of Mountain Home and the I-84 freeway via Hwy-51, Bruneau Dunes State Park (208/366-7919) protects one of the highest free-standing sand dune in North America—rising over 470 feet above the Snake River plain.
-Since the temperatures can hit 100°F throughout the summer months, mornings or sunsets are the best times to exercise your legs by climbing up and careening back down the white sands.
+Bruneau Dunes State Park (208/366-7919), 18 mi (29 km) south of Mountain Home and the I-84 freeway via Hwy-51, protects one of the highest free-standing sand dune in North America—rising over 470 ft (143 m) above the Snake River plain.
+Since the temperatures can hit 100°F (38°C) throughout the summer months, mornings or sunsets are the best times to exercise your legs by climbing up and careening back down the white sands.